daipe-ai/platform-docs/docs/feature-store/daipe-way-dev.md

 # Developing Features daipe way

-1. first you need to initialize the feature decorator for entity that you want, e.g. "client".
+First you need to initialize the feature decorator for entity that you want, e.g. "client".

 ```python
 from pyspark.sql import types as t